MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-post-conversation-survey.md

 - Agent closes the chat conversation
 - Customer closes the chat conversation
-- System closes the chat conversation after a pre-defined time
+- System closes the chat conversation after a predefined time

 For Live chat conversations, customers can receive survey questions within the same conversation or through a link that takes them to an external site.
 For SMS and social channels, a survey link is shared.